SkAdilina/MAIA-Semester-Projects/Medical Image Registration and Applications/README.md

 * Sheikh Adilina - adilina.techna@gmail.com

-We did this project for our Medical Image Registration and Applications in our thrid semester of MAIA.
+We did this project for our Medical Image Registration and Applications in our third semester of MAIA.

 **Dataset -** COPD (Chronic obstructive pulmonary disease) (https://www.dir-lab.com/)

-Explanation of the code:
+The codes:
 * **Traditional Method -**
   * The folder contains the files required to run the tradtional registration using B-Spline transformation.
 * **VoxelMorph -**